krakend/krakend-documentation/authorization/jwt-validation.md

 The values of the `alg` and `kid` depend on your implementation, but they must be present.

-The value provided in the `kid` string **must match the `kid` value of the associated URL provided in the `jwk-url`** to verify the signature.
-The example above used [this public key](https://albert-test.auth0.com/.well-known/jwks.json), notice how the `kid` matches both in the URL and in the token.
-Also notice that the `kid` is `base64` encoded, so we didn't write `03F2563E7DDEAA09E3AC0CCA7F5EF48B154C3B13` (which is the real Key ID).
+The value provided in the `kid` string **must match the `kid` value of one of the keys exposed at the URL provided in the `jwk-url`** to verify the signature.
+The example above used [this public key](https://albert-test.auth0.com/.well-known/jwks.json), notice how the `kid` matches both the single key present in the JWK document and in the token header.

-KrakenD is built with security in mind and uses JWS (instead of plain JWT or JWE), and the `kid` points to the right signature in the JWS.
+KrakenD is built with security in mind and uses JWS (instead of plain JWT or JWE), and the `kid` points to the right key in the JWS.
 This is why this entry is mandatory to validate your tokens.

 {{< note title="Important!" >}}
 Make sure you are declaring the right `kid` in your JWT.
 Paste a token in a [debugger](https://jwt.io/#debugger-io) to find out.